 Who doesn't love a castle?
 All towering turrets and stunning moats, dripping in regal or military history.
 Due to its location close to the continent, Kent has plenty of castles, mainly built for defence purposes.
 These days though, you're more likely to see a tourist with an ice cream than a knight with a sword.
-These are some of our favourite castles in Kent.
+From Leeds Castle to Hever Castle, these are some of our favourite castles in Kent.

 Hever Castle, near Edenbridge